-- 4. The right of use model is based upon the premise that once the physical item (the machinery in the simple lease example) has been delivered, the lessee has an unconditional right to use that machinery for the lease term.
-Consequently, under the right of use model the lessee recognises as an asset its right to use the machinery during the lease term. - Similarly, the lessee is considered under the right of use model to have an unconditional obligation to pay for this right of use.
-As a result, the lessee recognises a liability for the rentals payable under the lease. - 6.
+- 5. The right of use model is based upon the premise that once the physical item (the machinery in the simple lease example in agenda paper 12A/2) has been delivered, the lessee has an unconditional right to use that machinery during the lease term.
+Consequently, under the right of use model the lessee recognises as an asset its right to use the machinery during the lease term. - 6.
+Similarly, the lessee is considered under the right of use model to have an unconditional obligation to pay for this right of use.
+As a result, the lessee recognises a liability for the rentals payable under the lease. - 7.
 The lessee only recognises as an asset its right to use the machinery for the lease term.
 It does not recognise any rights in respect of the physical item beyond the lease term.
-Consequently, the lessee does not recognise a liability in respect of its obligation to return the physical item as this obligation does not give rise to an outflow of economic benefits from the lessee.
+Consequently, the lessee does not recognise a liability under the simple lease example in respect of its obligation to return the physical item as this obligation does not give rise to an outflow of economic benefits from the lessee. - 8.
+Under the right of use model, the lessor recognises two assets: (1) its right to receive rental payments (a contractual right under the lease); and (2) its interest in the machinery (the residual property rights). - 9.
+The assets and liabilities recognised in a simple lease can be summarised as follows: